2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Long Beach on Phu Quoc, Vietnam

-For the last stop on your trip, fly to Phu Quoc Island for a Vietnam beach vacation.
+For the last stop on your vacation, fly to Phu Quoc Island for a Vietnam beach vacation.
 Escape Vietnam’s chaotic cities and sink your feet into the sand.
 Relax.
 Watch the sunset.
 Listen to the waves.

 After getting checked into a Vietnam beach resort (recommended: Phuong Binh Guesthouse), go for a swim and watch the sunset.
 For dinner, head to the popular night market in Duong Dong and feast on fresh seafood.